jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (19) The time bar shall not apply with respect to—
   (a) any determination of the Court under subsection (17)(a) or any amendment made by the Commissioner to an assessment for the purpose of conforming to any such determination; or
   (b) any assessment made by the Court or the Commissioner under subsection (17)(b).
-(20) Where any notice is given by the objector to the Commissioner under subsection (3)(a) and the Commissioner gives notice to the objector that the Commissioner does not consent to the objection being referred directly to the High Court under this section, then—the first-mentioned notice shall have effect as if it were a notice requiring the objection to be heard and determined by a Taxation Review Authority, and this Part shall apply accordingly.
+(20) Where any notice is given by the objector to the Commissioner under subsection (3)(a) and the Commissioner gives notice to the objector that the Commissioner does not consent to the objection being referred directly to the High Court under this section, then— the first-mentioned notice shall have effect as if it were a notice requiring the objection to be heard and determined by a Taxation Review Authority, and this Part shall apply accordingly.
   (a) if within one month after the last-mentioned notice is given to the objector by the Commissioner no application is made by the objector to the High Court for the leave of the Court to refer the objection directly to that Court; or
   (b) if on any such application the High Court refuses to grant such leave,—

 ### 137 Test case procedure
-(1) Where—the Commissioner may designate that objection as a test case, and shall notify the objector accordingly.
+(1) Where— the Commissioner may designate that objection as a test case, and shall notify the objector accordingly.
   (a) an objector has given notice under section 134 or section 136(2)(a) or section 136(3)(a) requiring or requesting that an objection be heard and determined by a Taxation Review Authority, or that a case be stated for the opinion of the High Court in respect of an objection; and
   (b) the Commissioner considers that determination of the objection, whether on a question of law only or on both a question of fact and a question of law, is likely to be determinative of all or a substantial number of the issues involved in one or more other objections,—
 (2) The Commissioner may, notwithstanding section 136(4), state a test case for the opinion of the High Court without need for— and subsections (5) to (19) of section 136 shall apply in respect of any test case as if the Commissioner had determined to state the case under subsection (2)(b) of that section.